 COLL 301.
 Health Care Access and Inequalities in the Americas

-This course will explore issues surrounding access to health care comparing two different settings—Hartford and Nicaragua.
+This course will explore issues surrounding access to health care comparing two different settings: Hartford and Nicaragua.
 Looking at the historical contexts of health care delivery systems, we will explore issues of changing political realities and their impact on health care delivery.
-In Nicaragua, we will meet with policy makers, providers and stakeholders to better understand obstacles to access and equity and attempts at impacting health care.
+In Nicaragua, we will meet with policy makers, providers and stakeholders to better understand obstacles to access and equity and attempts to shape health care.
 While in Nicaragua we will observe health care services provided in maternal child health and we will meet with key members of the health care community and the government who deal with infant and maternal mortality.
 Students will prepare a report of their experiences with suggestions for change informed by their studies of both countries.
-Professor Sarah Raskin.
-Enrollment limit: 15 students.
+Instructor: Sarah Raskin.
+Enrollment Limit: 10.
 Additional fees associated with travel to Nicaragua not included; please contact Prof. Raskin for details.

-In the summer of 2014 Brazil will host a new edition of FIFA’s World Cup of soccer, a month-long tournament involving 32 nations from across the globe that will draw a cumulative television audience exceeding 25 billion.
-Therefore, the moment is very opportune to examine the historical and contemporary interplay between national identities and nationalism in soccer at the national, regional and international levels.
+In the summer of 2014 Brazil hosted the International Football Federation (FIFA) World Cup of soccer, a month-long tournament that involved 32 nations from across the globe that drew a cumulative television audience exceeding 25 billion.
+In this context, this course will examine the historical and contemporary interplay between national identities and nationalism in soccer at the national and international levels.
 Special attention will be paid to issues of race, ethnicity, globalization, migration and transnationalism, topics that have become more salient in recent decades as growing migration flows, particularly from Africa and Latin America to Europe and the United States, have transformed the racial and ethnic profile of both professional and national teams in Western countries.
-Professor Luis Figueroa.
-Enrollment limit: 15 students.
+Instructor: Luis Figueroa.
+Enrollment Limit: 15.

 LACS 233.
 The Godfather: The Art of Hard Choices

 The Godfather films (I and II) are narrative masterpieces that provide many insights into the interplay of character and culture in decision-making in high-stakes situations outside the law.
 We will interpret the films as illustrations of strategic interaction in stylized mafia settings.
-Specific topics are the relationship between narrative fiction and reality; motivations and behavior; the mafia’s code of honor; private protection and extortion; vice markets; corruption; and the prisoner’s dilemma.
+Specific topics are the relationship between narrative fiction and reality; motivations and behavior; the mafias code of honor; private protection and extortion; vice markets; corruption; and the prisoners dilemma.
 The course has an experimental hybrid format: 8 seminar classes (50 minutes each) and 12 online class units.
 Assessment is based on three assignments: 1) a paper (1,500 words) on a topic to be chosen in consultation with the instructor; 2) a seminar report; and 3) seminar participation.
 The paper and the report require analysis of film clips in the spirit of the syllabus.
-Professor John Alcorn.
-Enrollment limit: 14 students.
+Instructor: John Alcorn.
+Enrollment Limit: 14.